NicholasRabbit/Computer-Architecture/CSAPP/Note on Learning CSAPP.md

 **4.1 Pay attention the order of conversion from a short data to a larger one.**

-When converting short to unsigned, we first change the size form 2 bytes to 4 bytes so that the result is 0xff on the leading bits and then from signed to unsigned.
+When converting short to unsigned, we first change the size from 2 bytes to 4 bytes so that the result is that 0xff added as the leading bits and then from signed to unsigned.
 Indeed this convention is required by C standards.

- **NOT:** if we first change the signed number to unsigned and then changed the size the result would be 0x00c7cf.
-But it is not the way in which C works.
+ **NOT:** if we first change the signed number to unsigned and then changed the size the result would be 0x00c7cf and that doesn't comply with C standards.

 See: ` CSAPP/code/code_examples/2.2.6_expanding_bits/order_of_expanding_bits .c`